ondrejhonus/vege-dreams/content/posts/other/curry/index.md

    Stir in garlic and ginger and cook for 1 more minute.

 2. **Add spices:**
-   Add curry powder (or your custom spice mix).
+   Add curry powder.
 Stir well for 30 seconds until fragrant.

 3. **Add veggies:**
    Toss in sweet potato, carrot, and bell pepper.
 Stir to coat in the spices.
-   Pour in the chopped tomatoes and coconut milk.
+   Pour in the chopped tomatoes and milk.
 Stir well.

 4. **Simmer:**
    Bring to a gentle boil, then reduce heat.
    Cover and simmer for 15–20 minutes or until the sweet potatoes are tender.
    Add broccoli florets and frozen peas (and any quick-cooking veggies like spinach) in the last 5–7 minutes.

 5. **Finish it:**
    Season with salt, pepper, and a squeeze of lemon or lime juice.
-   Garnish with fresh herbs and serve with rice and some of my <a href="/posts/pastry/naan-bread">naan bread</a>.
+   Garnish with fresh herbs and serve with rice and some of my <a href="/posts/pastry/naan-bread">naan bread</a> or <a href="/posts/pastry/irish-soda">soda bread</a>.

 </div>